afhole/vagrant-lamp/README.md

 Usage
 =====
-clone the repo, cd into it and run 'sudo true && vagrant up' New vhosts are created automatically by adding folders to 'vhosts' with the folder name matching the DNS name.
+clone the repo, cd into it and run 'sudo true && vagrant up' Check Vangrantfile defaults - change guest IP address to be unique New vhosts are created automatically by adding folders to 'vhosts' with the folder name matching the DNS name.
 Document root is 'www' inside each vhost.
 Add vhosts names to your hosts file, or setup dnsmasq with a wildcard, e.g. *.vm